apache/ofbiz/executioncontext20090812/BranchReadMe.txt

 2009-08-28: Permissions checking has been implemented.
 The code has a few bugs, and there are places where the ExecutionContext isn't being passed along, so OFBiz won't run with the AuthorizationManager enabled.
 Consequently, the AuthorizationManager is disabled by default.
+It still "pretends" to check permissions, but it always grants access.
 You can enable it with a property in api.properties.

+When a user first logs in, all of their permissions are gathered from the security entities and are used to assemble a tree-like Java structure.
+The structure is cached.
+When an artifact requests the user's permissions, an object (OFBizPermission) traverses the tree, accumulating permissions along the way.
+This is how permission inheritance is acheived.
+The permission object is then queried if the user has the requested permission and the result is returned to the artifact.